 As an employee benefits broker and human resource consulting firm, we get many questions from Not for Profits (NFPs) trying to decipher what the Patient Protection & Affordable Care Act (ACA) means to them.
 First of all, the ACA is the law and compliance is not optional.
 The political winds have shifted since enactment, and there are a couple of upcoming key events in 2015 that may change an employers’ tactics, but nothing suggests that we can ignore the ACA now or anytime in the future.

-Secondly, when it comes to NFPs, the ACA does not treat you any differently than for-profit organizations except in a couple of instances:
+Secondly, when it comes to NFPs, the Affordable Care Act does not treat you any differently than for-profit organizations except in a couple of instances:

-If you don’t know whether or not you’re an ALE, please get help immediately because you are subject to the ACA employer reporting requirements in 2015 and penalties may already be accruing.
+If you don’t know whether or not you’re an ALE, please get help immediately.
+You may be subject to the ACA employer reporting requirements in 2015 and penalties may already be accruing.
 Ready or not, here they come.
 Employer Penalty Rules.
 These apply only to ALEs.
 (Non-ALEs, heave a sigh of relief and skip this!)
-In summary, if you’re an ALE that does not offer health coverage to FTEs and their dependent children that meets both “affordable” and “minimum value” guidelines, you will be penalized if even one FTE gets coverage through our Exchange, WashingtonHealthPlanFinder, and gets a government subsidy.
+In summary, if you’re an ALE that does not offer health coverage to FTEs and their dependent children that meets both “affordable” and “minimum value” guidelines, you will be penalized.
+Penalization can occur if even one FTE gets coverage through our Exchange, WashingtonHealthPlanFinder, and gets a government subsidy.
 Work closely with your benefits advisor to assure you are in compliance or be prepared to pay the penalties.

-For a comprehensive checklist, I’ve provided this link to a download on our website, that goes into detail about these tasks:
+For a comprehensive checklist, I’ve provided this link to a download on our website.
+The checklist goes into detail about these tasks:

 - Determine if you’re an ALE (Applicable Large Employer)